Oklahoma Storm Shelter Pros

 Oklahoma Rebate

-The SoonerSafe Rebate Pays Up to $3,000 of Your Storm Shelter Cost
+The SoonerSafe Rebate May Cover Part of Your Storm Shelter Cost

-SoonerSafe reimburses 75% of your shelter cost, up to a $3,000 cap that was raised from $2,000 in 2024.
-It is a statewide program run by the Oklahoma Department of Emergency Management.
-Funding is limited each year, so it pays to check your eligibility early.
+The SoonerSafe Safe Room Rebate Program is a statewide program run by the Oklahoma Department of Emergency Management.
+Selected homeowners may be reimbursed for part of what they paid, after the shelter is installed.
+Funding is limited each year and selection is by random drawing, so it pays to check your eligibility early.

 Above-Ground Storm Shelters